← All writing

 Where this leaves me

-I came in expecting to be editing the model's beliefs — rewriting weights so it knows new facts about a specific user.
-That framing has been a known-hard mech-interp wall for a decade, and it's still failing in the experiments above: "make the residual stream remember a fact in a sum-friendly way" hits a shared-bias wall, every rescue lands on the same geometry.
+I came in expecting to be editing the model's beliefs, rewriting weights so it knows new facts about a specific user.
+That framing has been a known-hard mech-interp wall for a decade, and it's still failing in the experiments above: "make the residual stream remember a fact in a sum-friendly way" hits a shared-bias wall, and every rescue lands on the same geometry.

 That counts as progress to me, even if it's the kind where you've changed the problem rather than solved it.